MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-get-the-email-address-of-a-contact-item.md

 ---

-# How to: Get the Email Address of a Contact Item
+# Get the Email Address of a Contact Item